Use of geocaching.com services is subject to the terms and conditions in our disclaimer

 The dephth of the river rises downstream and depends heavily on the quantity of water, which may vary by as much as 10 m.
 In the dry season the troughs are filled up to 3 metres high, after heavy rainfall up to the top, or the water even overflows.

-In 1990 the Soča was designated an outstanding natural feature according to the Ordinance on the Designation of the Cultural and Historial Monuments and Outstanding Natural Features in the Munipcipality of Tolmin, Slovenia.
+In 1990 the Soča was designated an outstanding natural feature according to the Ordinance on the Designation of the Cultural and Historical Monuments and Outstanding Natural Features in the Municipality of Tolmin, Slovenia.

-Send me an e-mail with answers to the following questions:
+Send me your answers on the following questions via message:

 2.)
 There is a very special race of trout living in the river Soča.
 What is it's scientific name?